code-with-amitk/Code-examples/DS_Questions/Questions/Graphs/Find/Directed_Graph/Cyclic/Find_Eventual_Safe_States.md

 ### Approach-1.
 Topological Sort
 <a name=l></a>
 #### Logic
+- _1._ Question statement is tricky,
-- _1._ We need to find all those nodes in graph which donot have cycle
+  - But under the hood, we need to find all those nodes in graph which **donot have cycle**.
+  - if a node is part of a cycle, it cannot be "eventually safe" as it will have at least one outgoing edge that leads back to the cycle.
+  - Therefore, by eliminating nodes with no outgoing edges and their corresponding edges, we gradually remove nodes that are part of cycles until only the "eventually safe" nodes remain.
 - _2._ We can find nodes having cycles using topological sort.
 #### Code
 <a name=cpp></a>